 - Develop the patient’s treatment plan and targets

 - Adhere to the OTR’s plan of care

 - Execute treatments (interventions) aligned with the goals of the OTR

 - Does not finalize or complete evaluation/discharge paperwork

 - Keep daily logs detailing what you work on with patients and everything that went into the treatment

 Both careers are extremely rewarding, US News ranks jobs based on professional feedback and gave OTRs a rank of #18 for best healthcare job, while COTAs achieved a #1 ranking for best health care support jobs.

-There is a growing need for more OTA bridge programs, with 17 currently available.
+There is a growing need for more OTA to OT bridge programs, with 17 currently available.

 How to Become an Occupational Therapist